kaichen/mterm/docs/openai-node.md

 import OpenAI from 'openai';

 const client = new OpenAI({
 	apiKey: process.env['OPENAI_API_KEY'], // This is the default and can be omitted });

 const completion = await client.chat.completions.create({
 	model: 'gpt-4o',
 	messages: [
-    { role: 'developer', content: 'Talk like a pirate.' }, { role: 'user', content: 'Are semicolons optional in JavaScript?' }, ],
+		{role: 'developer', content: 'Talk like a pirate.'}, {role: 'user', content: 'Are semicolons optional in JavaScript?'}, ],
 });

 console.log(completion.choices[0].message.content);